Schobs/MediMarker/README.md

 Here is an example of a dataset JSON file.
-The *training* list shows the minumum information needed per sample: a unique id, a 2D list of coordinates (landmarks), and the path to the image.
+The *training* list shows the minimum information needed per sample: a unique id, a 2D list of coordinates (landmarks), and the path to the image.
 The *validation* and *testing* lists should follow the same format.
 The image path ("image") should connect the root_image_folder from above in subsection *1) Expected Directory Format* to the sample's image.
 If you want to add more attributes to each sample see [[Advanced JSON format]].